 When it is not possible to track down or get in contact with the content publisher or hosting provider to remove the illegal content from the internet, which is the only effective solution, one might try to make it more difficult for users to find or access the content.
 There are different methods of blocking internet content, at different levels and involving different players.
 A 2017 report by the Internet Society13 describes the most current methods and assesses how well they work.
 The paper looks at IP and protocol-based blocking, deep packet inspection-based blocking, URL-based blocking, platform-based blocking and DNS-based blocking at network or ISP level.
 The report concludes that, regardless of the level and method, "the use of internet blocking to address illegal content is generally inefficient, often ineffective and prone to cause unintended collateral damages to internet users".
-Blocking should be regarded at as an interim measure in the case of an emergency or when everything else has been tried and has failed.
+Blocking content does not solve the problem: the content remains available and therefore blocking should be regarded at as an interim measure in the case of an emergency or when everything else has been tried and has failed.